mousavian/kustomize-aws-ssm-secret-generator-plugin/README.md

           - UPPERCASE_KEY=true                # Optional
 ```

-Assuming you have two parameter under `/path/to/my/secrets/` such as:
+Assuming you have two parameters under `/path/to/my/secrets/` such as:

 `/path/to/my/secrets/key1` with value of `value1` and